 Students find out about basic first aid procedures that might be required in a health or social care setting*, including how to carry out basic first aid on adults.
 They learn how to assess the scene of an accident for further risks and what information they need to communicate when contacting the emergency services.

-Certificate in Health & Social Care Video
+Health & Social Care Video

 Mrs H Wright | Teacher of Health and Social Care